-- 2. Do I need to notify the police after a Nevada car accident?
+- 2. Do I need to notify the police after an accident?

-- 3. When must I report a car accident to the Nevada DMV?
+- 3. When must I report a car accident to the DMV?

-- 4. Do I need to report a Nevada accident to my auto insurer?
+- 4. Do I need to report accidents to my auto insurer?

-- 5. When can I be charged with a hit and run in Nevada?
+- 5. When can I be charged with a hit and run?

 - Stop and give the other driver contact and insurance information;1

 - Move the cars out of traffic if it is safe to do so;2 and

 - Give reasonable assistance to anyone injured in the crash (such as arranging for the person to be taken to a doctor or hospital if it appears that treatment is necessary).3

 If you hit an unoccupied vehicle, you must either locate the owner or leave your name and contact information securely in a conspicuous place.
 Many people in this situation leave their business card with a written note on the windshield.4

 Nevada law requires you to notify the police or the Nevada Highway Patrol if you are involved in a crash in which anyone is killed or injured.
 The best way to contact the police is to call 911.5

 You do not need to call a police or highway patrol officer if an officer is already on the scene or you are too injured to do so.

 You must submit a Nevada DMV Report of Traffic Accident Report (SR-1) within 10 days of an accident if:

 - Anyone was injured or killed, or

 - There appears to be $750 or more in damage to any vehicle or property.6

 However, you do not need to report the accident to the DMV if a Nevada Highway Patrol or police officer submitted an accident report that included the driver's contact and insurance information (including policy number and coverage dates).7

 If you are not sure whether a police report contained this information, it is best to submit a DMV report yourself out of an abundance of caution.